March 1, 2017

 It’s good to know how to spot a counterfeit dollar, but far more important to spot a counterfeit prophet or teacher!
 Counterfeit money is not nearly as bad as a counterfeit faith.

-But there were false prophets among the people [Israel], even as there shall be false teachers among you [the church], who privily shall bring in damnable heresies, even denying the Lord that bought them, and bring upon themselves swift destruction.
-And many shall follow their pernicious ways; 2 Peter 2:1-2a
+But there were also false prophets among the people [Israel], even as there will be false teachers among you [the church], who will secretly bring in destructive heresies, even denying the Lord who bought them, and bring on themselves swift destruction.
+And many will follow their destructive ways...
+(2 Peter 2:1-2a).

 Learn how to spot a counterfeit.
 Keep these things in mind.

 False prophets are not new—they are as old as Eden and still exist today (v.
 1).
 The Bible asserts this more than once.
-“Now the Spirit speaketh expressly, that in the latter times some shall depart from the faith, giving heed to seducing spirits and doctrines of devils” (1 Timothy 4:1).
+"Now the Spirit expressly says that in latter times some will depart from the faith, giving heed to deceiving spirits and doctrines of demons...”
+(1 Timothy 4:1).

-For such are false apostles, deceitful workers, transforming themselves into the apostles of Christ.
-And no marvel; for Satan himself is transformed into an angel of light… 2 Corinthians 11:13-14
+For such are false apostles, deceitful workers, transforming themselves into apostles of Christ.
+And no wonder!
+For Satan himself transforms himself into an angel of light...
+(2 Corinthians 11:13-14)

 They may be “Reverend,” or “Doctor.”
 But they do not know the Lord, and they stand in pulpits as false apostles and angels of light.
 When you look for the devil, never fail to look in the pulpit.
 The Word of God clearly says they will be among you.

 These five tests will reveal whether they are real or counterfeit.

 Is his source the Word of God?
 What is the basis of his teaching?
 Does he have revelation other than the Bible?
 Some might come to your door and say, “Oh, we accept the Bible as the Word of God, but we also accept Joseph Smith as a prophet.”
 They want to lay some other source down alongside the Word of God.
 But the Bible says we’re not to add to, take from, amend, or adjust it.